infobloxopen/themis/README.md

 }
 ```

+For domain to flags map selector matches flag names by order of definition.
+Flags defined in policies YAST or JSON must have the same number of names as content have.
+For example if policy defines names "one", "two", "three" for some flags type and content defines names "red", "green" and "blue" for a map referred by selector URI, selector returns "one" for "red", "two" for "green" and "three" for "blue".

 ### Numerical Expression
 A numerical expression is constructed using the following numerical functions:
 - **add** - accepts two arguments, where the result is the sum of the arguments